Dalimil/Find-and-Replace-Browser-Extension/README.md

 - Look at structure of previous dissertation projects
 - Find a good Markdown to Latex converter
 - Use we or I in text

-- Note that replacing all current occurrences may have generated new matches, but if someone click replace all, and gets many new (not replaced) matches afterward, it is confusing, replacing all recursively is confusing too